ffrank/ffrank.github.io/_posts/2015-02-20-the-belgium-conferences-2015-edition.md

 ### Getting to the conference

 It was that magic time of the year again - Belgium lured professionals and enthusiasts to great conferences.
-FOSDEM is perhaps the world’s largest gathering of open source software contributors and vendors.
-For me, the place to be afterwards is Config Management Camp, a gathering of users and developers of configuration management software such as Puppet, Ansible or Chef.
-(Fun fact: there was broader interest in Ansible than Chef this year, apparently.)
+[FOSDEM](http://fosdem.org) is one of the world’s largest gathering of open source software contributors and vendors.
+For me, the place to be afterwards is [Config Management Camp](http://cfgmgmtcamp.eu), a gathering of users and developers of configuration management software such as Puppet, Ansible or Chef.
+(Fun fact: attendees expressed broader interest in Ansible than Chef this year, apparently.)

-Getting to Belgium is a breeze for me - I don’t live far from Berlin’s TXL airport, which is especially convenient for its short walking distances.
+Getting to Belgium is a breeze for me - I don’t live far from Berlin’s TXL airport, which is especially convenient, thanks to its short walking distances.
 As such, I set foot on Belgian ground some two hours after leaving my apartment.

 However, for reasons that I will go into in a bit, I came a little ill prepared.
 I had not plotted